ayrtonaoki/time_to_answer/README.md

-Project based on Udemy's Rails module 5 class where I developed a simple application where you can answer contests questions
+Project based on Udemy's Rails module 5 class where I developed a simple application where you can answer contests questions - WIP